cessda/cessda.cafe.coffee.carsten/README.md

 export COFFEE_PORT="1337"
 ```

-To log log in Gelf format, use the follwing environment setting
+To log log in Gelf format, use the following environment setting
 ```bash
 export GELF_LOGGING="true"
 ```